ShivanS93/100-days-of-code/r1-log.md

 ### R1D35

 Still stick on creating a new user for linux.
 I can log on to them using sudo su - user_name but I cannot get in using PuTTY and created keygen.
 Talked to a friend over the internet for a project we are working on together.
 Also, did some django.

+### R1D36

+Working on TAB data manipulation.
+Also, stuck on creating another use for remote linux server.
+And stuck on django project learning.